JBrLloyd/jbrlloyd-blog-astro/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: Markdown Style Guide
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: 'Jul 01 2022'
+pubDate: Jul 01 2022
 author: Jackson Lloyd
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: /blog-placeholder-1.jpg
-updatedDate: 'Jan 01 2023'
+updatedDate: Jan 01 2023
+series: Using Markdown in Astro
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.